The Mountain in Labour: Mediaeval interpretations

 During the Middle Ages the fable was retold many times without significant variation.
 The moral, however, was differently expressed and widened to specify a variety of circumstances to which it could be applied.

 One of the Anglo-Latin prose collections going under the name Romulus gives a more extended interpretation, commenting that it warns one not to believe big talk, "for there are some who promise many more things than they deliver, and some who threaten much and perform least".
 This was more or less the conclusion on which William Caxton closed his ambiguous adaptation of the story as "a hylle whiche beganne to tremble and shake by cause of the molle whiche delved hit".
 There was, however, a closer English-language version of the fable told earlier by John Gower in his Confessio Amantis (c.
 1390), with the advice not to be taken in by every empty rumour.

 The actual line from Horace's poem (Parturient montes, nascetur ridiculus mus) was reproduced word for word in another mediaeval compilation of fables, the Ysopet-Avionnet.
-In this instance, however, the allusion was in connection with the different fable about Belling the cat, which has as subject the ineffectiveness of political dialogue.
+In this instance, however, the allusion was in connection with a different fable about Belling the cat, which has as its subject the ineffectiveness of political dialogue.